 Even if it’s pouring outside and it’s grey, head out with no phone for at least 10-15 min daily to clear your head and get some fresh air.

-University of Exeter study of 19,806 participants found that individuals who spent at least two hours per week in nature were significantly more likely to report good health and high psychological well-being than those who didn't.
+University of Exeter study of 19,806 participants found that individuals who spent at least two hours per week in nature were significantly more likely to report optimum health and increased mental wellbeing than those who did not.

-So, during this festive season, consider taking some time to connect with nature.
-Whether it's a walk in a local park or spending some time in your garden, immersing yourself in the natural world can provide much-needed stress relief from the holiday chaos, helping combat Thanksgiving overeating and Christmas binging.
+So consider taking some time to connect with nature during this festive season.
+Whether it’s a walk in a local park or some time in your garden.
+Perhaps putting up the festive lanterns?
+Whatever it is, aim to immerse yourself in nature for much-needed stress relief from the holiday chaos.
+That could be enough to start the overwhelming Thanksgiving overeating and Christmas bingeing and overeating.

 9. Remember quality ZZZs